8 August recipes

 Lemon blackberry cake

-This beautifully light, summery bake combines tart blackberries and lemon with a hint of sweetness from icing sugar.
+This light, summery bake combines tart blackberries and lemon with a hint of sweetness from icing sugar.
 It's great with a drizzle of cream or ice cream, too.

 Blackberry baked oats